saulwilcox-jisc/symfony-docs/controller/error_pages.rst

 ============================

-In Symfony applications, all errors are treated as exceptions, no matter if they are just a 404 Not Found error or a fatal error triggered by throwing some exception in your code.
+In Symfony applications, all errors are treated as exceptions, no matter if they are just a 404 Not Found error or a fatal error triggered when an exception is thrown in your site code.

 If your app has the `TwigBundle`_ installed, a special controller handles these exceptions.
-This controller displays debug information for errors and allows to customize error pages, so run this command to make sure the bundle is installed:
+This controller displays debug information for errors and allows customization of error pages.
+Run the following command to check the bundle is installed:

 .. code-block:: terminal